petchpanu/Data-Science-for-Healthcare/Age-Estimation/README.md

 > http://www.openu.ac.il/home/hassner/Adience/data.html

 ## Methodology

 The image data will be import into the memory and normalized.
-Augmentation will be used to io enhance the model performance.
+Augmentation will be used to enhance the model performance.
+The model will be fine-tune to prevent overfiting.
 Credit:
 > https://github.com/zonetrooper32/AgeEstimateAdience

 ## Pretrain Model

 > - VGGFace: http://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf
 > - Inception-ResNet: https://arxiv.org/abs/1602.07261